hannbill103/ISGC19/README.md

 # ISGC19

-# Spring Boot API för Bokhantering
+# Spring Boot API for book management

-Detta är ett Spring Boot-projekt som tillhandahåller ett API för att hantera böcker.
-Det använder en H2-databas för lagring av bokdata och erbjuder CRUD-operationer via REST.
+This is a Spring Boot project that provides an API for managing books.
+It uses an H2 database for storing book data and offers CRUD operations via REST.

-## Steg för att bygga och köra applikationen
+## Steps to build and run the application

-### 1. Ladda hem dependencies
+### 1. Download dependencies
     Spring Boot DevTools
     Spring Web
     Spring Web Services